DrugAI/ACNet/index.md

 As the number of tasks is large and the data volume of each task varies greatly, for the convenience of model evaluation and comparison, we divide the original 190 tasks into several groups according to the task size.
 Information of the subsets are shown in the following table.
 The thresholds for dividing tasks into subsets can also be customized by the configuration file.
+For convenience, we refer to the Large, Medium, Small subsets collectively as *ordinary subsets* in the following.

 Subsets | #tasks | threshold | #samples
 --- | --- | --- | ---